Color contact lenses: Which are best for you?

-Color contacts are available in both prescription and plano forms:
+Color contact lenses are available in both prescription and

 - Prescription color contacts correct your myopia (nearsightedness), hyperopia (farsightedness) or astigmatism, as well as enhancing or completely changing your eye color.

-- Plano color contacts are worn purely for cosmetic purposes to change your eye color and have no lens power for vision correction.
+- Plano color contacts have no lens power for vision correction and are worn purely for cosmetic purposes to change your eye color.

-The cost of colored contacts can be significantly more than for regular contacts; but for many wearers, the ability to change their eye color is well worth it.
+The cost of colored contacts can be significantly more than for regular contacts.
+But for many wearers, the ability to change their eye color is worth it.